-In California, the appropriate credential for teaching all subjects in a self-contained (K-12) classroom is the 2042 Multiple Subject Teaching Credential.
+In California, the appropriate credential for teaching all subjects in a self-contained (K-12) classroom is the 2042 Multiple Subject Teaching Credential with English Learner Authorization.
 It is the credential typically sought by those who wish to teach in an elementary school (K-6).
 Candidates utilize Common Core and other state content standards to design engaging lessons and develop the skills necessary for planning and differentiating instruction, classroom management and assessment.
 The program is enhanced with a focus on the use of technology in the classroom and the development of 21st century skills.

 Applicants intending on enrolling in this program, whether online or on campus, must be California residents and must complete the formal application process with all required documents, which include: